creativescala/doodle-explore/docs/using-explore.md

 For this to work, we have to pass the function directly to our `explorer.explore` call so that type inference takes effect.

-For this example, we will use the sierpinski function from `doodle.image.examples`.
+For this example, we will use the sierpinski function from `doodle.image.examples.Sierpinski`.
 We'll also use the following frame:

 ```scala